-Observe as the water as it slowly travels up the towel using a force called capillary action.
+Observe the water as it slowly travels up the towel using a force called capillary action.
 As the water moves through the marker ink, you will notice it pulls and deposits various pigments up the towel.
 This happens because different colored pigments are carried along at different rates.
-How fast each pigment travels depends on the size of the pigment molecule and on how strongly the pigment is attracted to the paper.
+How fast each pigment travels depends on the size of the pigment molecule and how strongly the pigment is attracted to the paper.
 As each pigment is deposited, you are able to see the various colors mixed to make the black ink.
 (This separation could take up to 30 minutes.)

 Draw the various results in a science journal for comparison.

 Chromatography with Leaves